MusicGenerator/mumble-ruby-pluginbot-docker/README.md

 The bot uses the current devel branch with many new features compared to the master branch.

-## Todo
-Decide whether or not to expose 7701 to be able to control the MPD.
-If so we need to change mpd config to allow non localhost access.

 ## ENV variabled
 See Dockerfile for all variables.

 ## Volumes
-You need to specify the volumes "/home/botmaster/music" and "/home/botmaster/temp".
+You need to specify the volumes:
+"/home/botmaster/music"
+"/home/botmaster/temp"
+"/home/botmaster/certs"

 ## Build it
 ```